nshafer/django-hashid-field/README.rst

 Upgrading
 ------------

-**Potentially breaking changes in 2.0.0** depending on your usage and configuration.
+**Potentially breaking changes in 2.0.0** depending on your usage and configuration, specifically if you rely on integer lookups (now off by default) or exceptions for invalid lookup values.

 Please see the `Change Log <https://github.com/nshafer/django-hashid-field/blob/master/CHANGELOG.md>`_